jvgille/DD2480-assignment-1/README.md

 We decided together the division of the task and whether or not we should create static fields or an instance of the decide class.
 I coded LICs 3, 5, 10 and 11 along with their tests and reviewed a few LICs.
 * Axel Larusson
 I helped deciding on structure, organization and assign work to all group members.
 I worked on LIC 1 and LIC 8 and their tests.
 I also created the first version of the method for the smallest circle which could be used in other LIC's.
-Finally I always showed up for all group meetings and be active in our messenger group.
+Finally I always showed up for all group meetings and was active in our messenger group.
 * Joel Ekelöf
 I've fixed some organization in the repository, such as creating issues and writing the README.
 I've also worked on a few LIC's; LIC 0, LIC 7, and LIC 12.
 Naturally I've been to meetings and been active in the messenger-group, just as everyone else in the group.